Lokrum Island is located a boat ride of just a few minutes from the Old Town of Dubrovnik.

-Fertile Land and Lush Flora
+Fertile Land and Lush Flora on Lokrum Island

-With every step, you will find something fascinating: the ruins of medieval monastery, water fountains, beautiful gardens, rabbits running freely around the whole island, or peacocks prancing and flirting for food.
-And it’s a perfect location for swimming, snorkeling and enjoying the sunset with your loved one.
+With every step, you will find something fascinating: the ruins of a medieval monastery, water fountains, beautiful gardens, rabbits running freely around the whole island, or peacocks prancing and flirting for food.
+And it’s a perfect location for swimming, snorkeling, and enjoying the sunset with your loved ones.

 (On that note, we suggest you check out our magical Dubrovnik Sunset Boat Tour.)